Leonardtown, Maryland: The 20th century to the present

 Historic Leonardtown remains the only incorporated municipality in St. Mary's County with its own elected mayor and town council.
 The town is experiencing a renaissance of its downtown as witnessed by recent openings of several new restaurants and businesses, some of which are located in historic buildings.
 An old order Mennonite farming community is located a few miles to the northwest, where community members sell furniture, crafts, produce, and other homemade/home grown products.
 A large, modern public library and seniors center opened in 2021.
 The Leonardtown Wharf waterfront park opened as a public attraction for both locals and tourists in May 2008.
 Facilities for boating, kayaking and canoeing are also planned.

 The Naval Air Base located at Patuxent River has boosted the economy in Leonardtown significantly.
 Many families have relocated to Leonardtown as a result of the base.

 St. Andrew's Church and Tudor Hall were listed on the National Register of Historic Places in 1973.

+The United States National Oyster Festival, which hosts an annual oyster shucking competition, has been held annually in Leonardtown since 1967.